nexxt-intelligence/pkg-inca-ui/README.md

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

+## Publishing

+Run `yarn changeset` to upgrade the version (whether it be a patch, minor update, or major update).

+Then use `git add` on the resulting file in `.changeset/` and commit and push it along with your other changes.

+Upon pushing, the package will be automatically published to the npm registry!